Why Does My Dog’s Front Leg Shake

 8.Nervous System Conditions

 Nervous system conditions can affect dogs of all ages and breeds.
-Some common nervous system conditions are infection, brain hemorrhages, seizures, and tumors.
-In some cases, dogs may have subtle neurological signs that go unnoticed until a diagnosis make.
+Some common nervous system chronic conditions are infection, brain haemorrhages, seizures, and tumors.
+In some cases, dogs may have subtle neurological Additional signs that go unnoticed until a diagnosis is made.

 Other symptoms may include fever, confusion or disorientation, and loss of coordination.
 Whether it’s neurological symptoms or twitching caused by extreme discomfort caused by a slipped disc or nerve problem, nervous system issues can be difficult to diagnose in dogs and require a thorough workup to determine the cause and treatment options.